WordPress/performance/plugins/web-worker-offloading/readme.txt

 wp_script_add_data( 'foo', 'worker', true );
 `

+Unlike with the script loading strategies (async/defer), any inline before/after scripts associated with the worker-offloaded registered script will also be offloaded to the worker, whereas with the script strategies an inline after script would block the script from being delayed.

 Otherwise, the plugin currently ships with built-in integrations to offload Google Analytics to a web worker for the following plugin:

 * [WooCommerce](https://wordpress.org/plugins/woocommerce/)